yuyongcan/STAMP/README.md

 Next, specify the root folder for all datasets `_C.DATA_DIR = "./data"` in the file `conf.py`.

-download the ckpt of pretrained models and from [here](https://drive.google.com/drive/folders/1QQUqG4Kqw9TC-1FBX7mOak7iU488_G0w?usp=drive_link) and put it in ./ckpt
+download the checkpoints of pre-trained models from [here](https://drive.google.com/drive/folders/1QQUqG4Kqw9TC-1FBX7mOak7iU488_G0w?usp=drive_link) and put it in ./ckpt
 #### How to reproduce
-The entry file for other algorithms is **test-time-eva-baseline.sh**
+The entry file for algorithms is **test-time-eva-baseline.sh**

-To evaluate this methods, modify the DATASET and METHOD in test-time-eva.sh
+To evaluate these methods, modify the DATASET and METHOD in test-time-eva.sh

 and then